Saving Captain Row

 "Accepted; however, you will not get off with just a simple apology, Ensign Row.
 Fifty demerits, and a week of extra duty," pronounced Caelus, taking out a small leather-bound notebook and scribbling in it.
 "Now get back to work, the lot of you."

-As soon as their commanding officer was completely out of sight, the wolf pack surrounded Alex, slapping him on the back.
-They had taken note of Alex Row, and had tried to get him to commit to their clique.
+As soon as Junior Lieutenant Caelus was completely out of sight, the wolf pack surrounded Alex, slapping him on the back.
+They had taken note of Alexander Row, and had tried numerous times to get him to commit to their organization.
 Alex, however, was not a pack animal.

 "Hey, Row, that was pretty ballsy.
-What's up?" asked Junior Lieutenant Edouard Pelletier, the wolf pack's alpha male.
+What's up with you?
+Reach your limit?" asked Junior Lieutenant Edouard Pelletier, the wolf pack's alpha male.

-Alex ignored him, crossing the hangar to resume vanship maintenance.
+Alex ignored him, crossing the hangar to resume maintenance on the heavy transport.
 Undeterred, Pelletier followed him.

 Alex stopped; Pelletier was a skilled mechanic – one of the best Alex had ever seen.
 He was a pretty good pilot too, and he could procure all kinds contraband.
 It made sense to befriend him.

-"It depends on how you feel about demerits," said Alex, casually.
+"It depends on how you feel about demerits," said Alex.

 "What if we could get Team Valiant to surrender?"

-"You mean to us – Barracks H?" asked Pelletier with obvious interest.
+"You mean to us – Barracks H?" asked Pelletier.

 "What have demerits got to do with it?"

-"I could use a vacation, if for nothing more than a bath.
-But why such a severe punishment?"
+"I could use the downtime, if for nothing more than a bath.
+But why such severe punishments?"

-"We don't need them; in fact I can do this myself.
+"We don't need them; in fact I can pull most of it off on my own.
 But I could use your help pushing a vanship out the side door.
-And maybe you could start it for me."
+And I need someone to start it."

-"Row, let me help."
-Pelletier stood behind him watching intently as Alex packed away enough ammunition to take out a fleet.
+"Row, let me help," said Pelletier, following Alex around as he packed away enough ammunition to take out a fleet.